 Use of Service Animals on Campus by Those with Disabilities

-Any dog might be trained to assist an individual with a specific disability-related need.* Guide dogs used by those with vision loss are the most commonly recognized.
-No licensing or certifying entity exists to legitimize the use of a service dog.
-Rather, the need of the individual with a disability and the specific function the dog is trained to perform legitimize the use under federal and state laws.
+Guide dogs used by those with vision loss are the most commonly recognized.
+No licensing or certifying entity exists to legitimize the use of a service animal.
+Rather, the need of the individual with a disability and the specific function the service animal (in most cases a dog) is trained to perform legitimize the use under federal and state laws.

 For more information, visit ADA Requirements: Service Animals .

-Individuals who have obvious disabilities, such as blindness or quadriplegia, raise few questions.
-Those with hidden disabilities, hidden needs, such as hearing loss, epilepsy, autism, who use dogs may create questions.
+Individuals who have obvious disabilities such as blindness or quadriplegia raise few questions.
+Those with hidden disabilities such as hearing loss, epilepsy, autism, or mental health who use a dog may raise some questions.

-the dog, or ask that the dog demonstrate its ability to perform the work or task.
+- Demonstration of the dog’s ability to perform the work or task

 Federal and state laws acknowledge that, "in rare circumstances," access can be limited